-The shoes you’re wearing, the insoles in them, and the way you walk can worsen your pectus excavatum deformity by deteriorating your posture.
+The shoes you’re wearing, the insoles, and how you walk can worsen your pectus excavatum deformity by deteriorating your posture.

-Many people with sunken chests aren’t aware of this, so I wrote this blog post covering everything necessary.
+Many people with sunken chests aren’t aware of this, so I wrote this article covering everything necessary.

 Sometimes you can blame lousy posture on your feet.
 Usually, this occurs because the arch of the feet collapses, and the ankle rolls in.
 This causes a plethora of problems.

 - Initially, it disorders bodily balance and stability.